open-voice-interoperability/website/site/content/join/_index.md

 image: /img/ovn-open-voice-network-join-ai-voice-assistance.jpg
 heading: Why Join The Open Voice Network?
 description: >-
-  Opportunities to get involved within OVN Committees and Communities.are open to those willing to give of their time, network, industry knowledge, and resources through collaboration, advocacy, and development of standards.
-  Corporations and enterprises are invited to join OVN as Members through a financial sponsorship, as well as through representation on a leadership level.
   Open Voice Network members will help shape the future of AI-voice in consumer-facing industries in areas of technology, value propositions, provider ecosystems, competition, and commercial and personal information privacy.